Labirintami/doc/docs/slider/api/slider_range_config.md

 title: range
 ---

-@short:
-enables/disables the possibility to select a range of values on the slider
+@short: enables/disables the possibility to select a range of values on the slider

-@type: boolean
+@signature: range?: boolean;

 @example:
 var slider = new dhx.Slider("slider_container", {
     range:true
 });

 @template:	api_config
 @descr: